meganz/MEGAcmd/docs/commands/permissions.md

         	 Notice that permissions of already existing files/folders will not change.
         	 Notice that permissions of already existing files/folders will not change.

-Notice: this permissions will be saved for the next time you execute MEGAcmd server.
+Note: permissions will be saved for the next time you execute MEGAcmd server.
 They will be removed if you logout.
+Permissions are not available on Windows.
 </pre>